$267,550Average Value$179Average Price per Sq Ft7Homes For Sale

 U.S. Route 19 runs through Dormont

 U.S. Route 19 connects Dormont to downtown Pittsburgh, just 4 miles away.
-While most residents have at least one car, the community can also be navigated using public transit.
+While most residents have at least one car, the neighborhood can also be navigated using public transit.
 “Dormont’s a nice small community with access to the T, which gets people to other parts of the city,” says D’Agostino.
 The T is Pittsburgh’s light rail system.
 Dormont residents can take the Red Line into the city by boarding the T at Domont Junction Station or Potomac Station.
-Public Pittsburgh Region Transit buses also run through the borough.
+Public Pittsburgh Region Transit buses also run through the neighborhood.
 Stops can be found along Route 19.
 To travel internationally, residents can drive about 17 miles west on U.S. Interstate Highway 376 to reach Pittsburgh International Airport.

 If you actually want to leave Dormont for a minute you can catch the T at the Dormont Junction.